mikeweltevrede/finding-the-mole/output/2024/results.md

 ### Task 3
 There were only two tasks in this episode.
 I encoded the data with "O" for the 3rd task due to the assumption being made in the current implementation that there is an equal number of tasks in each episode.

+## Episode 9
+The ranking of the Baseline Model is:
+1. Fons: 42.11% (8 points)
+2. Anna: 31.58% (6 points)
+3. Rosario: 26.32% (5 points)

+Because these are the final three participants, I wanted to add my personal opinion here.
+Before this episode, I was doubting whether Anna or Kees was the Mole.
+Since episode 1, I have generally suspected Anna the most.
+It was interesting to see that she also was on top of the results of the Baseline Model for a long time.
+It is also intriguing that Fons is ranked so highly; I do not suspect him at all.
+Although he was in the "Mole group" the most often, I am not sure if I saw him acting suspiciously within those groups.
+I have also not really suspected Rosario much.
+The first task of this episode changed this a bit, but I am still more confident with Anna as the Mole.
+Nonetheless, this is the least confident that I have been about my choice for the Mole in a long time.
+It will be exciting to see who actually is the Mole and what they did!

+### Task 1
+The participants were asked to select a pouch which would contain a certain amount of money.
+Then, they had to follow a zipline course.
+They had three stops where a participant had to solve a mathematical puzzle (increasing in difficulty).
+The Mole had done these before.
+If the participant failed to complete the puzzle within the time set by the Mole, they would not continue the course and the money in their pouch would be forfeit.
+Next to the puzzles, the participants had to memorize the Mayan names for various body parts.
+At the end of the course, the participants who remained, had to name one of these body parts and, if it was correct, they would earn the money in their pouch.

+During the course, Kees was eliminated at the first puzzle.
+Anna successfully completed the second puzzle, and Rosario was beaten at the third puzzle.
+Thus, Anna and Fons reached the end of the course.
+Both of them answered correctly and earned the money in their pouch: 250 euros for Fons and 750 euros for Anna.
+In total, the participants could earn 4,000 euros, which means that Kees and Rosario had 3,000 euros in their collective pouches (I assume 1,000 and 2,000 euros).

+There are several actions the Mole could have taken.
+When selecting the pouches, it was quickly suggested to just take the one in front of you, which was agreed upon easily.
+The Mole would know what amount of money was in each pouch.
+As such, they could complete the course knowing that they did not have much money themselves.
+More likely, however, I think they would want to be eliminated.
+I am assigning both Kees and Rosario to this group, but I want to highlight one point that makes Rosario a bit suspicious.
+He and Fons arrived at the second puzzle before Anna.
+Rosario was very adamant that Anna had to do the second puzzle.
+He claims this is because he wanted to test Anna because he suspected her, and he thought that she should easily be able to do this easier puzzle.
+If she failed, that would indicate Mole-like behaviour.
+However, I think that this also gives himself an opportunity to fail at the third puzzle.
+If he is the Mole, he would know that he had 1,000 or 2,000 euros, and he did not want to add this to the pot.

+### Task 2
+There were two groups: Fons and Kees would dive underwater to listen for names being called out, e.g. San Carlos and Santa Monica.
+Anna and Rosario were stationed at two platforms with many keys, tagged with these names.
+They had to set aside the names that were called out by Fons and Kees.
+The keys that remained would fit on some locked chests which would contain money.

+I think that the Mole could be in either group.
+It was not shown how the groups were selected (was it decided themselves and was someone very interested in one group or the other?) so we cannot decide anything there.
+For the divers: the Mole can easily shout out names for which they know they will fit on the locks.
+The two swimmers were not checking each other's audio, as far as we could tell.
+For the two selecting the keys, they could set aside the wrong names or actually throw the keys with the correct names in the water.
+For the former, the other person did check their keys at some point and the group also collectively looked at the remaining keys on their way to the chests.
+Then, the only action for the Mole would be to throw the correct keys in the water.
+All in all, the more logical and easy explanation is if the Mole was a diver, though.

+### Task 3
+There were only two tasks in this episode.
+I encoded the data with "O" for the 3rd task due to the assumption being made in the current implementation that there is an equal number of tasks in each episode.